$0.00 0

 Middle School Volleyball Net Heights

 Volleyball net heights for players in middle school vary.
 Always refer to your state governing body for measurements and the correct regulation height, as each state is different.
+As a general reference, many states set grades 7–8 girls’ net height at 7 feet, 4 ⅛ inches (2.24 meters) and grades 7–8 boys’ net height at 7 feet (2.13 meters), matching the youth standard.
+Refer to your state rulebook or the NFHS Volleyball Rules Book for exact requirements.

 Tips for Measuring a Regulation Volleyball Net